ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

 1. Select **Semiconductor Module » Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the STLExample.MergePinGroup.pinmap file in the Pin Map Editor.
 The pin map file defines the following information:
-   - One NI-DCPower instruments named `SMU_4143_C1_S06` and `SMU_4143_C1_S07`.
+   - One NI-DCPower instrument named `SMU_4147_C1_S04`.
-   - Ten DUT pins named `Vcc`, `Gnd`, `SCLK`, `MOSI`, `MISO`, `CS`, `RST`, `MODE`, `Vref_DIO`, and `Vref_OScope`.
-The `Vref_DIO` and `Vref_OScope` pins are virtual pins that refer to a single `Vref` DUT pin and are used to connect the pin to two different types of instruments, NI-Digital Pattern and NI-SCOPE.
-   - One relay named `SCOPE_ENABLE_RELAY `per site.
-The test program uses the `SCOPE_ENABLE_RELAY` relay to control a physical relay that connects the `Vref` DUT pin to the NI-Digital Pattern instrument or to the NI-SCOPE instrument.
-   - One relay named `NOISE_ENABLE_RELAY` per site.
-The test program uses the `NOISE_ENABLE_RELAY` relay to control a physical relay that connects the `Vref` DUT pin to a noise source, rather than to the NI-Digital Pattern or NI-SCOPE instruments.
+   - Four DUT pins named `Vcc0`, `Vcc1`, `Vcc2` and `Vcc3`.
-   - Three pin groups named `SPI_Port`, `Digital`, and `AllDUTPins`.
+   - Three pin groups named `Vcc2ch0`, `Vcc2ch2`, and `Vcc4ch0`.
-   - One system relay named `POWER_RELAY.
-The test program uses the `POWER_RELAY` relay to control a physical relay that controls a power source.
-   - Four sites on the tester.
+   - One site on the tester.
    - A series of connections for each site, in which each connection specifies a DUT pin, a site number, an instrument, and an instrument channel.
-   - Site relay connections that specify to which control line of a relay driver module the `SCOPE_ENABLE_RELAY` relay is connected for a given site.
-   - Site relay connections that specify to which control line of a relay driver module the `NOISE_ENABLE_RELAY` relay is connected for a given site.
-   - A system relay connection that specifies whether the power source connected to the `POWER_RELAY` relay is enabled.
 2. Complete the following steps to review the Test Program Configurations that this test program uses.
-   1. Select **Semiconductor Module » Edit Test Program: Accelerometer.seq** or click the **Edit Test Program: Accelerometer.seq** button on the TSM toolbar.
+   1. Select **Semiconductor Module » Edit Test Program: SMUMergePinGroup.seq** or click the **Edit Test Program: SMUMergePinGroup.seq** button on the TSM toolbar.
    2. Select the Configuration Definition panel.
-   3. This test program specifies two test conditions that each test program configuration must define:
-       - `TestFlowId`—Defines an identifying name for the test flow.
-       - `TestTemperature`—Defines the temperature at which to perform the tests.
-   4. Select each of the individual Configuration panels to review the values each test program configuration gives to the specified test conditions.
-3. Use the TestStand Sequence Editor to review the bin definitions file associated with the test program.
-Select **Semiconductor Module » Edit Bin Definitions File** or click the **Edit Bin Definitions File** button on the TSM toolbar.
-   - The bin definitions file defines software bins that the test program uses and the hardware bins associated with the software bins.
-4. Complete the following steps to review the `MainSequence`, `ProcessSetup`, and `ProcessCleanup` sequences that this test program uses.
+3. Complete the following steps to review the `MainSequence`, `ProcessSetup`, and `ProcessCleanup` sequences that this test program uses.
    1. On the `Sequences` pane, select the MainSequence sequence and review the objectives each step performs and optionally review the LabVIEW code associated with each step:
-      - In the Setup section, if the current test program configuration uses the Hot test temperature setting, the test program waits until the temperature controller reaches the specified temperature.
-      - To prepare for digital tests, the test program configures the relay for the `Vref` pin to the Digital Pattern instrument.
-      - The test program tests continuity, leakage, and idle power consumption on all digital pins.
-      - The test program resets the DUT in preparation for SPI port communication.
-      - The test program enables test mode on the DUT using the SPI port.
-      - The test program checks the part number of the DUT by reading a register through the SPI port.
-      - If the current TestFlowId is set to `Quality` the test program checks the part number at different Vcc levels.
-      - To prepare for analog tests, the test program configures the relay for the `Vref` pin to the NI-SCOPE instrument.
-      - The test program checks the minimum, maximum, and RMS voltage value on the Vref and uses the value to trim each DUT.
-      - The test program sets and verifies the Vref register on the DUT based on the previous Vref measurement.
+      - In the Setup & Cleanup section, there are no steps.
-      - In the Cleanup section, the test program turns off all instrument output to the DUT in preparation for physical binning by the handler.
+      - In the Main section, the test program Performs
+         - Four channel merging for 10A & unmerging at code level.
+         - Two channel merging for 5A & unmerging at code level.
+         - Step level four channel merging.
+         - calling shipping step FVMI, with current limit of 12A.
+         - Step level unmerging of pingroup.
    2. On the `Sequences` pane, select the `ProcessSetup` sequence.
 TestStand calls this sequence once before starting testing.
 The steps in this sequence initialize the instruments and store the instrument sessions in the SemiconductorModuleContext.
-There are other steps in this sequence to configure a temperature controller, and to toggle the power source.
    3. On the `Sequences` pane, select the `ProcessCleanup` sequence.
 TestStand calls this sequence once after testing completes.
 The steps in this sequence close and reset the instruments.

 5. You must meet all the [Prerequisites](#prerequisites) to run the test program.
 To run the test program, click the **Start/Resume Lot** button on the TSM toolbar.